agnusmaximus/cyclades/README.md

 `weights[i]` will contain the value of the row of `A` at the index specified `coordinates[i]`.
 This is a sparse representation of a row of a matrix. `label` will be the corresponding `b_i` of the row specified by the data point.

-The Cyclades framework does not require a `label` variable, but it will be used by the model when computing gradients.
+Note that the Cyclades framework does not require a `label` variable, but it will be used by the model when computing gradients.

 To read the datapoint values from a line of the input file, we implement the constructor to read according to the format.
-Ignore the `order` parameter.

 ```c++
 SimpleLSDatapoint(const std::string &input_line, int order) : Datapoint(input_line, order) {